 Pack a workout bag with everything you need.
 Then it’s ready when you are.

-Choose a variety of activities so you’ll stay interested.
+Choose a few different activities so you’ll stay interested.
 Make it fun!

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |